FAQ

 Driving Licence Eye Test €25.00

+Wherever possible we encourage patients to attend the surgery as you will be seen faster than waiting at home and with more medical equipment and medication to hand for use if necessary.
+At our premises in Kilbarry Shopping Centre there is ample free parking close to the entrance and lift access is available.
 If, however, you cannot attend the practice and need a doctor to call to your home, a visit may be arranged by phoning our reception before 12pm and outlining the problem so the details can be passed on to a doctor, who will return a telephone call first to discuss your concerns further.
-Following a conversation with the doctor, it may be agreed that a home visit is necessary.
+Following a conversation with the doctor, it may be agreed that a home visit in necessary.

 It is important to make full use of your visit with your doctor.
 Try to tell the doctor the main reason for your visit at the start of the consultation.
 If you have a number of things on your mind it might be useful to write these down beforehand.
 However, the doctor may not be able to deal fully with all your problems in the first visit and may need to arrange a follow-up appointment.